 When the UNIM lab opened at the Skolkovo Technopark at the beginning of this year, it offered cancer patients around the country the chance to get expert opinions on their tumours by digitalizing slides and sending them to the world’s top specialists.
 Six months on, Sk.ru visited the lab to find out what exactly goes on in the lab, how business is going and whether a second opinion can really save lives.

 The digital slides enable pathomorphologists to zoom in on specific areas and examine the cells in detail, as well as to send them to specialists around the world for second and third opinions.
 Photo: Sk.ru.

-The beginning of the process at the UNIM lab is not so different to that in any other lab specialising in the analysis of biomaterials.
+The beginning of the process at the UNIM lab - sample preparation - is not so different to that in any other lab specialising in the analysis of biomaterials.
 Biomaterials are delivered to the lab, where they are photographed in their original state before the doctor examines them, for the record (the initial appearance can be important in determining the diagnosis).
 The sample is put in a container and labelled with a unique number to ensure that it is both anonymously labelled, but cannot be confused with another patient’s material.

 Olga Karpova, lab manager at UNIM.
 Photo: Sk.ru.

-Next, a mixture of spirit, formaldehyde and paraffin is added to the biological sample to prevent it from decomposing, and a very thin layer (one micron, or one millionth of a metre) is removed from it and put onto a glass slide.
+Next, a mixture of spirit, formalin and paraffin is added to the biological sample to prevent it from decomposing, and a very thin layer (one micron, or one millionth of a metre) is removed from it and put onto a glass slide.
 Then the sample is put into a machine that colours the cells in vivid pink and purple colours: this helps the doctor to see the individual cells more clearly.